-Figure 7-10: Left to right (1) Cal Poly (2) Texas A&M (3) Utah State
+Figure 7-10: Common catch cans including 1) Cal Poly / ITRC / DWR, 2) Texas A&M, and 3) Utah State University types.

 - 5.2 Flags are used to mark the location of irrigation emission devices. - 5.3 Pressure gauges are used to measure the dynamic pressure of the irrigation system. - A pitot tube attached to a pressure gauge is used to measure the pressure of rotors as well as drip tubing. - The pressure of other spray devices is measured using a gauge mounted to a tee and inserted into the stem of the sprinkler (Figure 7-11). - 5.4 A soil probe is used to determine root depth and assess soil texture. - 5.5 A measuring wheel or tape is used to measure head spacing. - 5.6 An anemometer is used to measure wind speed. - 5.7 A screwdriver and device specific tools are used to adjust application devices. - 5.8 A clipboard, calculator, and stopwatch.